mstksg/inCode/copy/entries/monad-plus-3.md

 Huh.
 How unfortunate.
 Let's try again with another pick for `next`:

-1. Let's pick `Move Cabbage` this time for `next`.
+1. Let's pick `MoveThe Cabbage` this time for `next`.
 2. This move isn't even legal!
 The cabbage is on the west bank but the farmer is on the east.
 Failure!

 Well, that's kind of depressing.
 Let's try another:

-1. We pick `Move Goat` for `next`.
+1. We pick `MoveThe Goat` for `next`.
 2. This move is legal --- both the goat and the farmer are on the east bank.
-3. Our new plan is `[Move Goat, Move Farmer, Move Wolf, Move Goat]`.
+3. Our new plan is `[MoveThe Goat, MoveThe Farmer, MoveThe Wolf, MoveThe Goat]`.
 4. This plan is indeed safe.
 The goat and the cabbage are now on the west bank, but so is the farmer.
 5. Because all is well, we return our new plan!

 Hooray!

-As an exercise, see how the journey fares if we had picked `Move Wolf` for `next`.
+As an exercise, see how the journey fares if we had picked `MoveThe Wolf` for `next`.

-Anyways, at the end of it all, `makeMove` will return all new plans from the succesful journeys.
-So it won't be returning the plans with `Move Farmer` and `Move Cabbage` added to it, but will likely be retuning the plans with `Move Goat` and `Move Wolf` added to it.
-And it'll return those two together in a List strucure.
+Anyways, at the end of it all, `makeMove` will return all new plans from the successful journeys.
+So it won't be returning the plans with `MoveThe Farmer` and `MoveThe Cabbage` added to it, but will likely be retuning the plans with `MoveThe Goat` and `MoveThe Wolf` added to it.
+And it'll return those two together in a List structure.

 We're almost there --- now to just define our helper predicates `moveLegal` and `safePlan`.